Decomposed Attention Fusion in MLLMs for Training-Free Video Reasoning Segmentation: Introduction

 \section{Introduction}

 In recent years, Multimodal Large Language Models (MLLMs)~\citep{lin2023video, chen2024internvl, zhang2024llavanext-video, Qwen2.5-VL, Qwen2VL} have rapidly advanced, demonstrating strong performance on challenging video QA benchmarks~\citep{mangalam2023egoschema, fu2025videomme}.
 These advances reveal their ability to process temporal visual cues and perform complex reasoning over natural language queries.
-Such capabilities suggest that MLLMs may also possess inherent localization ability in videos, which can be leveraged to perform training-free video reasoning segmentation, a task that localizes objects corresponding to text-based queries requiring complex reasoning.
+Such capabilities imply that MLLMs may also possess inherent localization ability in videos, enabling training-free video reasoning segmentation, a task that localizes objects corresponding to text-based queries requiring complex reasoning.

-Recent studies~\citep{yan2024visa, bai2024videolisa, gong2025devil, lin2025glus} have attempted to adapt MLLMs for video segmentation via efficient fine-tuning methods, such as LoRA~\citep{hu2022lora}.
-However, such approaches inevitably require model-specific training and additional optimization efforts.
-In this work, we instead investigate the intrinsic localization ability of MLLMs and introduce a training-free framework for video reasoning segmentation based on decomposed attention fusion.
+Recent studies~\citep{yan2024visa, bai2024videolisa, gong2025devil, lin2025glus} have attempted to adapt MLLMs and segmentation foundation models (\eg, SAM~\citep{lin2024vlsam}, SAM2~\citep{ravi2024sam2}) for video reasoning segmentation by joint training through efficient fine-tuning methods such as LoRA~\citep{hu2022lora}.
+However, these methods require model-specific training and joint optimization of two foundation models, resulting in significant computation cost and limited generalization capability.

-Loc-Head~\citep{Kang2025localheads} explores the localization ability of MLLMs in the image domain by selecting attention heads responsible for grounding.
-However, we find it does not generalize well to video reasoning segmentation, as its head selection algorithm relies heavily on heuristics.
-First, it assumes the presence of a single referring object and selects heads based on spatial entropy, which makes extension to multi-object and temporal video data difficult.
-Second, it is vulnerable to the \textit{visual attention sink} phenomenon~\citep{kang2025visualsink}, where certain regions consistently receive dominant attention scores regardless of the instruction.
-For instance, Loc-Head excludes heads that strongly attend to the bottom row in LLaVA, but this rule does not transfer to Qwen2VL, where excluding the right-most column is instead required.
+Meanwhile, a training-free approach, Loc-Head~\citep{Kang2025localheads}, explores the localization ability of MLLMs in the image domain by selecting attention heads responsible for grounding.
+However, it assumes the presence of a single object referring object and selects heads based on spatial entropy, making extension to multi-object and temporal video data difficult.
+Moreover, it relies on heuristics to mitigate the visual attention sink phenomenon~\citep{kang2025visualsink}, where certain regions consistently receive dominant attention scores regardless of the instruction, limiting its generalization across MLLMs.
+These observations motivate us to directly examine how attention mechanisms within MLLMs contribute to localization, without model-specific modification or training.

 To obtain attention maps for object localization without relying on model- or task-specific design, we start with attention rollout~\citep{abnar2020rollout}.
 Rollout aggregates attention weights across layers, revealing visual cues to which the MLLM attends when producing answers.
 Its applicability across attention-based MLLMs makes it a plausible approach to probing localization ability.
 However, since the rollout integrates signals from all heads, irrelevant regions and visual attention sinks often dominate, reducing the relative strength of object cues.